diogodutra/flight-delay-prediction/README.md

 The final input table will be saved as local file for persistent access.
 This file will also be available at the repository for public offline access.

 ### 3rd File - Exploration
 The prepared input table will then be used for a series of plots to better understand how is the data variation over its dimensions.
-We will focus on how each feature is correlated with the label "Flight Delay".
+We will focus on how each feature is correlated with the label **"Flight Delay"**.

 The series of plots will be of two kinds: scatter with transparency and violin distribution.
 These plots may give us enough insights to choose some candidates for types of regression algorithms and which features should be considered for the last phase of this pipeline.